Last week we talked about the benefits of getting a head start in the mornings.

 3. Reading: If writing isn’t for you, what about reading?
 There’s a whole world available to us through books!
 Be inspired, encouraged, challenged, strengthened, entertained, stirred…whatever fills you, it’s available.

 4. Drawing, Painting, Calligraphy, or other Artistic Pursuit: For those with small children, then early morning hours may be the only opportunity you have for artistic pursuits.
 If you don’t currently have one, what about trying something out?

 5. Investment in Friendships: For many, refreshment and encouragement comes through interaction, and regardless of our bent, we all benefit from great relationships.
 Just because it’s early in the day doesn’t mean you can’t invest in them.

 With the technology we have at our fingertips, the possibilities are nearly endless.
 You can send an email or text.
-Do you have a friend who would enjoy an early morning video chat or even a phone call?
+Do you have a friend who would enjoy an early morning facetime chat or even a phone call?

-Quiet mornings are a great time to write out a few old-fashioned notes to drop in the mailbox that can send encouragement or thanksgiving to a special friend.
+Quiet mornings are a great time to write a few old-fashioned notes to drop in the mailbox that can send encouragement or thanksgiving to a special friend.

 6. Music: Music can be a powerful motivator and soul-refresher.
 If you’re a slow starter in the mornings, you could simply sit and enjoy listening.
 You could also use it in the background along with another morning activity.
 Create a few favorite playlists and tailor them for specific times.

 7. Exercise: While most people wouldn’t consider exercise a strong motivation for getting up in the morning, once you get into the habit for a while, you’ll find that your body begins to crave it.